danrot/master-thesis/02_state-of-the-art.md

 ![Bill of Material[see @wenzel2014 p16]](diagrams/bill_of_material.png)

-The ItemStructureElement is an abstract class, of which two derivations exist.
+The `ItemStructureElement` is an abstract class, of which two derivations exist.
+One is the `CompositeStructureElement`, which can consist of multiple other elements, and the other one is the `StructureElementConstituent`, which can be considered as an atomic part. [see @wenzel2014 p16] So this structure is very similar to the Gang of Four Composite Pattern [see @gamma1995 p163].
-One is the CompositeStructureElement, which can consist of multiple other elements, and the other one is the StructureElementConstituent, which can be considered as an atomic part. [see @wenzel2014 p16] So this structure is very similar to the Gang of Four Composite Pattern [see @gamma1995 p163].
 However, it differs from this pattern, so that it also allows more complex structures.

-Compared to content management can be said that the CompositeStructureElement is the structure for a page.
-This page can consist of multiple paragraphs, images, etc., which are examples for atomic StructureElementConstituents.
+Compared to content management can be said that the `CompositeStructureElement` is the structure for a page.
+This page can consist of multiple paragraphs, images, etc., which are examples for atomic `StructureElementConstituents`.

-The StructureElementType is a concrete instance of a CompositeStructureElement, which would e.g. be a concrete page with some values of some specific type.
-The same counterpart exists for the StructureElementConstituents, which is called a StructureElementInstance in PLM systems.
+The `StructureElementType` is a concrete instance of a `CompositeStructureElement`, which would e.g. be a concrete page with some values of some specific type.
+The same counterpart exists for the `StructureElementConstituents`, which is called a `StructureElementInstance` in PLM systems.

-A special case is the UntypedStructureElement, which inherits behaviour from both, the CompositeStructureElement and the StructureElementConstituent.
+A special case is the `UntypedStructureElement`, which inherits behaviour from both, the `CompositeStructureElement` and the `StructureElementConstituent`.
 It can be used for unique things like a building, which will never be built exactly the same twice.

 ### Naming